- Main Interface

 Transport Control Panel

 The current or next recording take name is shown in large letters at the top of the Transport Panel.
-This is not directly editable – the shot name and take number are used to populate this value.
+This is not directly editable – the shot name and take number from ‘Take Details’ are used to populate this value.

-To edit the formatting pattern that is used to generate the take name, double click on the current take name or open the program settings in File -> Settings menu.
+To edit the formatting pattern that is used to generate the take name, double click on the current take name or open the General Settings in File -> Settings menu and edit the ‘Take Format’ field.

 {id} – sequential id, increments throughout the day